Keres language: The verbal prefix

 In Keres, the verbal prefix carries information from five different grammatical categories: argument role, modality, polarity, person and number.
-That is, a single Keresan verb prefix codes who initiated the action and how implicated that entity is (the subject/case), whom underwent the effects of the action (the direct object), the speaker's assessment of the action (the modality) and whether it occurred or not (polarity).
+That is, a single Keresan verb prefix codes who initiated the action and how implicated that entity is (the subject/case), who underwent the effects of the action (the direct object), the speaker's assessment of the action (the modality) and whether it occurred or not (polarity).
 On the other hand, information about when the action took place (i.e. tense) is expressed elsewhere in a clause, mostly by adverbs.

 Number

 Keresan verbs distinguish three numbers: singular, dual (two entities) and plural (more than two entities); and four persons: first (the speaker), second (the hearer), third (a known, definite or salient entity being talked about) and fourth (a non-salient, unknown or indefinite entity being talked about, also known as obviative) persons.
 The plural and dual forms are often marked by reduplication of part of the stem (gukacha 's/he saw it' vs guʼukacha 'the two of them saw it').